wit-ict-summer-school-2017/rh-course-web/topic02-agile/topic.md

 Agile Methods

-Explore the Agile Software Development Methodolody in the context of your recent assignments.
+Explore the Agile Software Development Methodology in the context of your recent assignments.